StephenGriffies/StephenGriffies.github.io/_pages/bio.md

-constrained by the quality of human brains used to build models and analyze their output: As <a href="https://en.wikipedia.org/wiki/Jerry_D._Mahlman"> Jerry Mahlman<\a> emphasized when he hired me, software and hardware are of little use for science without brainware.
+constrained by the quality of human brains used to build models and analyze their output: As <a href="https://en.wikipedia.org/wiki/Jerry_D._Mahlman"> Jerry Mahlman</a> emphasized when he hired me, software and hardware are of little use for science without brainware.

 <br> <br>